-Tablespace Description SYSAUX Serves as an auxiliary tablespace to the SYSTEM tablespace.
+Tablespace Description EXAMPLE Stores the sample schemas, if you included them.
+SYSAUX Serves as an auxiliary tablespace to the SYSTEM tablespace.
 Some products and options that previously used the SYSTEM tablespace now use the SYSAUX tablespace, which reduces the load on the SYSTEM tablespace.
 SYSTEM Stores the data dictionary, which includes definitions of tables, views, and stored procedures needed by Oracle Database.
 TEMP Stores temporary tables and indexes when processing SQL statements.
 UNDOTBS1 Stores undo information.
 USERS Stores database objects created by database users.